 We love to welcome new patients to our practice!
 We value your confidence in choosing us, and work at making your initial visit comfortable, productive and enjoyable.
 Usually, a Panoramic X-Ray and photos are taken at this visit, followed by a clinical evaluation by Dr. Monica.
 Each patient is unique and during this visit, Dr. Monica will determine the individual needs of your/your child’s case.
 If treatment is indicated, then you will be given information about the process, timing, estimated fees, etc.

 Things to Bring With You at Your First Visit

 - Any recent X-rays or records (Panoramic X-ray, Cephlogram, study casts, photos), if you have them.
-Please check with your dentist if you have had a Panorex within the past 6 months, and bring along a copy of this, so we can limit radiation exposure to only what is necessary.
+Please check with your dentist if the patient had a Panorex within the past 6 months, and bring along a copy of this, so we can limit radiation exposure to only what is necessary